Cristian Tudor Popescu

 Popescu was the editor-in-chief of Adevărul, and, in 2005, he founded the newspaper Gândul in association with Mircea Dinescu.
 He was also the president of the Romanian Press Club until November 2006, when he resigned his office over an issue regarding the representation of journalists in the Club.
-He was re-elected president on February 10, 2007.
+He was re-elected president in February 2007.
 Based on opinion polls, he was designated Romania's best journalist four years in a row 2005–2008.